Spanish Water Dog vs Spinone Italiano: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Spanish Water Dog and Spinone Italiano.
 Spanish Water Dog has low (curly, corded coat) grooming needs, while Spinone Italiano requires moderate maintenance.
 Professional grooming costs reflect these differences: Spanish Water Dog owners typically spend $0-$200 annually on grooming, compared to $200-$400 for Spinone Italiano.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Professional grooming is a supplement; the core work of brushing, bathing, nails, and dental hygiene happens at home.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners